I’m Brazilian living in the beautiful city of Victoria BC, since 2013.

 Engaged in a project for RRU, I acted as a student representative on the Ashoka Changemakers committee.
 The Changemakers Program promotes diversity and uses social innovation knowledge to unite other leaders in changing the course of “critical social issues”.
 Having initially volunteered to the program, I was then hired by RRU’s as a Research Assistant to identify all the ways RRU is already committed to social change.

-Thinking of the future, my plan is to continue to get involved with projects that fulfill my goals of promoting social and environmental sustainability, women empowerment, and equality.
+I’m someone who is constantly curious and I love to wear many hats.
+Learning is my thing and I like to always be evolving!
+My plan is to continue to get involved with projects that fulfill my goals of promoting social and environmental sustainability, women empowerment, and equality.
 My hope is to effect positive change through responsible business practices that respect the environment.